 Figures 1 and 2 are designed to show the year over year change in the top ten sectors of stable new hires of women for each section.
-The data is pulled from the previous year's New Hires report.
-Figures 1 and 2 show the change in average quarterly new hires of women, ages 19-24 and 25-34 respectively, working in the top industries from 2011 to 2013.
-The numbers in green represent the increases in the average number of quarterly new hires in these sectors year over year, while the numbers in red represent decreases.
+The data is pulled from previous New Hires reports.
+Figures 1 and 2 show the change in average quarterly new hires of women, ages 19-24 and 25-34 respectively, working in the top industries from 2011 to 2014.
+The numbers in green represent the percent increases in the average number of quarterly new hires in these sectors year over year, while the numbers in red represent decreases.
 In some cases, a top ten sector is omitted because there was not enough activity in the following year to remain in the top 10, or there was new activity that had not been in that region prior to the latest release of data.